creachadair/scapegoat/README.md

 ## Generated Code

-The top-level `scapegoat` package implements a tree with `string` keys.
-However, the implementation will work with any ordered type.
+The top-level `scapegoat` package implements a tree with `string` keys and arbitrary values.
+However, the implementation will work with any ordered key type, and you can substitute a more specific value type.
 To generate a package for your own type, use `go generate`:

 ```shell
 mkdir pairtree